Richard99Lop/Excel_Project-Data_Analytics/Project_2-Analysis/README.md

 # Project 2 Analysis

 ## Introduction

-As a former job seeker, I’ve always been surprised by the lack of data exploring the most optimal jobs and skills in the data science market.
-I set out to understand what skills top employers request and how to land more pay.
+As a job seeker, I've been on the search for more data exploring the most optimal way to approach jobs in the data science market.
+I set out to understand the what skills are in high demand by employers and how acheive a well paying job.

 ### Questions to Analyze